PacoVu/havenondemand-android/README.md

 # HODClient Library for Android.
-V1.0
+V2.0

 ----
 ## Overview
 HODClient library for Android is a lightweight Java based API, which helps you easily integrate your Android app with HP Haven OnDemand Services.

+HODClient V2.0 supports bulk input (source inputs can be an array) where an HOD API is capable of doing so.

 HODClient library requires a minimum Android API level 10.